elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ```

 :::note
-DocumentFragment rarely gets used explicitly.
+We rarely use DocumentFragment explicitly.
 Why append to a special kind of node if we can return an array of nodes instead?
 :::

   </div>